 Palmetto Citizens Federal Credit Union is headquartered in Columbia and is the 6th largest credit union in the state of South Carolina.
-It is also the 360th largest credit union in the nation.
-It was established in 1936 and as of December of 2018, it had grown to 275 employees and 66,165 members at 15 locations.
-Palmetto Citizens Federal Credit Union has an A+ health rating.
+It is also the 359th largest credit union in the nation.
+It was established in 1936 and as of June of 2019, it had grown to 297 employees and 67,783 members at 15 locations.
+Palmetto Citizens Federal Credit Union has an A health rating.

 Membership in Palmetto Citizens Federal Credit Union is open to those who live, work, worship or attend school in Richland, Lexington, Kershaw, Fairfield, Calhoun or Saluda counties in South Carolina, and immediate family of those eligible.
 Businesses and non-profits, legal entities and churches operating in the area are also eligible for membership.

 See current membership details

 This bank has the friendliest people on earth.
 You feel like family when you walk in the door.
 They don't have an ATM machine on every corner like Bank of America but you can always use your debit card to get cash back at Wal-Mart or the grocery store.
 I love Palmetto Citizens!